Shayhha/NetSpect/README.md

 Our application relies of the following requirements in order to work properly:
 > You can install them via the requirements.txt file as mentioned in [Installation & Setup](#installation--setup)

+- joblib
+- numpy
-- scapy
+- pandas
 - PyQt5
-- pandas
-- numpy
-- joblib
-- dotenv
+- python-dotenv
 - pyodbc
+- scapy
+- scikit-learn

 **Important**